Seahawks add a cornerback and re-sign Troymaine Pope to practice squad while waiting on Bruce Irvin

 Seahawks made a few moves Tuesday that appear designed as insurance due to injuries to other players.

-The Seahawks made a pair of roster moves Tuesday while speculation also grew about whether they might be interested in a reunion with 2012 first-round pick Bruce Irvin, who officially became a free agent when he passed through waivers.
+The Seahawks made two roster moves Tuesday while speculation also grew about whether they might be interested in a reunion with 2012 first-round pick Bruce Irvin, who officially became a free agent when he passed through waivers.

 Irvin was waived by the Raiders on Monday and no team claimed him, not wanting to pay his $3.8 million salary for the rest of the season (a duty that now falls back on the Raiders).

-That makes Irvin a free agent and free to pick any team to play for, and Seattle is among those thought interested.
+That makes Irvin a free agent and free to pick any team to play for, and Seattle is among those thought to be interested.
 Another is Atlanta, where he grew up and where former Seattle defensive coordinator Dan Quinn is the head coach and where the defensive coordinator is another former Seattle assistant, Marquand Manuel.

 As of Tuesday afternoon there was no set word yet on where Irvin might be headed.
-Irvin played for the Seahawks from 2012-15 and had three sacks in eight games in Oakland this season.
+Irvin played for the Seahawks from 2012 to 2015 and had three sacks in eight games in Oakland this season.
 With Irvin getting his Oakland salary for the rest of the season, salary may not be the deciding issue and Irvin could possibly get the veteran minimum for the remainder of the year.

 Most Read Sports Stories